CLASSIFICATION NO. 396

 Skill to: Learn the methods and materials used in road maintenance; operate equipment safely under adverse conditions; perform specialized manual work; perform accurate assignments from oral or written instructions with a minimum of supervision; operate vehicles and equipment effectively and safely; operate computer software and related equipment; establish and maintain effective working relationships with other County employees; maintain positive public relations at work sites; communicate effectively, both orally and in writing.

 Work is performed in a variety of conditions, including inclement weather, varying or extreme outside temperatures.
 Incumbents may be exposed to hazardous conditions, including noise, dust, hot oil, asphalt, chemicals, paint, elevated work places, moving traffic and electrical hazards.
-Positions require the ability to lift up to 100 pounds and push and carry 65 pounds.
+Positions require the ability to lift and carry up to 80 pounds and push/pull 100 pounds.

 Must pass a pre-employment drug test (DOT Regulations for CDL).